juacas/zte_tracker/README.md

 # ZTE Router Integration for Home Assistant
-Component to integrate ZTE routers as a device trackers in home assistant (Currently tested on models F6640 and H288A)
+Component to integrate some ZTE routers as a device trackers in home assistant.

 ## Features
 - Provides a device_tracker to monitor the connection status of devices in your Wifi and LAN ports.